Fort Smith, Arkansas: Postwar era

+Modern era

+In 1975, Fort Chaffee served as a resettlement center for Vietnamese refugees.
+Additional Hispanic and Laotian communities settled in subsequent decades, establishing religious and cultural institutions.

+On April 21, 1996, a tornado struck Fort Smith and Van Buren, killing four people and damaging much of downtown Fort Smith.

+In early 1988, Fort Smith hosted the Fort Smith sedition trial involving fourteen right-wing extremists charged primarily with seditious conspiracy and related crimes, including alleged plots to overthrow the U.S. government and assassinate a federal judge and an FBI agent.
+Prosecutors presented extensive evidence and testimony describing a nationwide network of white supremacist groups allegedly involved in robberies, bombings, and planned attacks on federal institutions.
+Despite the scope of the case and testimony from nearly 200 witnesses, the jury acquitted all defendants of all charges on April 7, 1988.
+The verdict prompted widespread debate, with critics viewing it as a setback in efforts to combat organized extremism and supporters framing it as a defense of free speech.

 Geography

 According to the United States Census Bureau, the city has a total area of 64.6 sqmi, of which 61.7 sqmi is land and 3.9 sqmi (6.3%) is water.

 Climate

 Fort Smith has a humid subtropical climate with generally mild winters and hot, humid summers.
 The monthly mean temperature ranges from 40.4 °F in January to 83.1 °F in July; on average, the high stays at or below freezing on 3.8 days, reaches 90 °F on 77.8 days, and 100 °F on 11.1 days annually.
 The average first and last occurrences for freezing temperatures are November 6 and March 25, respectively.
 Extreme temperatures range from −15 °F on February 12, 1899 to 115 °F on August 3, 2011.
 Fort Smith is situated near an area known as Tornado Alley in the central United States.
 The city has been struck by three major tornadoes, which occurred in the years of 1898, 1927 and 1996.